 - Cookie Sheet

 - Parchment Paper

 How to Prepare Salmon for Smoking

 - You can smoke salmon with the bones in or removed.
 If you choose to leave them in, just be sure to pluck them all out before digging into your meal.

-- In a large mixing bowl, combine the salt, pepper, cayenne, garlic, dill weed, brown sugar until all of the seasonings are evenly distributed.
+- In a large mixing bowl, combine the salt, pepper, cayenne, garlic, dill weed, and brown sugar until all the seasonings are evenly distributed.